Siva010/Movie_Recommendation_System-Kaggle-dataset-/README.md

-# Movie_Recommendation_System-Kaggle-dataset-
+# movie-recommender-system-tmdb-dataset
-Python based webapp that recommends movies based on the input search
+A content based movie recommender system using cosine similarity